Sharing is caring!

 Bake for an additional 15 to 20 minutes or until the topping is almost set.
 Remove from the oven.

-Immediately sprinkle the remaining chocolate chips over top.
+Immediately sprinkle the remaining chocolate chips over the top.
 Return to oven for 1 minute to melt the chips.

 Remove from the oven.

-Gently spread melted chips over top.
+Gently spread melted chips over the top.
 Sprinkle with nuts, lightly pressing them into the chocolate.

 Refrigerate for an hour.
 Cut into bars and serve.

 Store in the refrigerator.
-Makes 36 bars.
+You will end up with 36 bars.

 Interested in more recipes for bars?